 One of the main advantages of using a group-wise parcellation method is the possibility to perform direct comparisons between subjects as well as groups (gender, age or diseased base groups).
 At the single subject level, this allows to estimate which brain regions are the most consistent (inter-subject variability), while the group level enables to evaluate the fundamental differences in connectivity and function between two different groups.
-This could provide information

-740 about the impact of a disease on the brain for instance.
+This could provide information about the impact of a disease on the brain for instance.
 One big challenge would be to identify whether the differences are due to noise and processing errors or actual biological differences.
 Comparing one subject to the group could be a way of identifying if a region in a specific subject is governed by noise.
 Our method reduces the influence of noise and registration errors by finding local correspondences at a coarse supervertex parcellation level and carrying a neighbourhood search.
 This setting is better suited for identification of similarities between subjects when working at the subject level.
 Group differences can then be considered as noise should be strongly reduced at the group level.
-A natural extension of the method would be to run it on much larger groups in order to explore the repreducibility and obtain percellations that are truly in performed by applying the method to resting state fMRI.
-Comparing or combining dMRI and rs-fMRI driven parcellations could enable to identify functionally specialised regions more accurately than by using a single modality.

-750 in order to evaluate the reproducibility and obtain parcellations that are truly independent from inter-subject variability.
+A natural extension of the method would be to run it on much larger groups in order to evaluate the reproducibility and obtain parcellations that are truly independent from inter-subject variability.
 Consequently we could estimate more reliably the global differences between different kinds of groups.
 A further exploration of the parameter space on a larger group would also allow a better design of the inter-subject edges.
-Finally, inter-modality comparisons could be
+Finally, inter-modality comparisons could be performed by